sprangular/sprangular/README.md

 rake spec
 ```

-If you want to see feature spec in browser (non-headless)
+If you want to see feature specs in browser (non-headless)

 ```
 # requires firefox